|'Wagtails Cottage' at White Cross Manor||Self Catering||Flexible||1||2||1||Plus cot|

 'Wagtails Cottage' is the only Gite at 'White Cross Manor'.
-Dogs welcome - The gite has sole use of rear garden - 1/3 acre of mature trees, secluded and safe for children and dogs.
+Dogs welcome - please tell us the breed of dog when you contact us.
+The gite has sole use of rear garden - 1/3 acre of mature trees, safe for dogs.
 Parking is in the courtyard, at the rear of the house where the gite is situated .
-'Wagtails' is ideal for families and couples who want privacy and relaxation.
+'Wagtails' is ideal for couples who want privacy and relaxation.
 The Owners live in the main house next door to help with any needs.
 Wifi is available.
 Satelite tv has most normal UK stations.
 Mobile telephone reception is good.

 The cottage has its own private patio and barbecue area looking down the rear garden.

 White Cross Manor is only 7 minutes from the delightful market town of La Haye du Puits which hosts a selection of cafes, restaurants and many shops, with its weekly market on Wednesdays.
 There are local markets in all directions, with Carentan (Monday), St Mere Eglise (Thursday) and Valogne (Friday), being the favourite's.
 The two coasts of the Manche are within easy access to the fabulous beaches of upper Normandy.

 On the East coast is the huge flat and safe beach of Utah where the WW2 landings took place - only 30 min's drive away.
 There are many interesting sites to visit, Point du Hoc and Omaha where the famous film 'Saving Private Ryan' was made.
 Further on is Bayeux, where the famous tapestry of the Battle of Hastings is displayed.
 The town of St Mere Eglise is 10 minutes drive away, where the parachutes landed to begin the invasion of Normandy.
 (John Steel's image still hangs from his parachute on the spire of the church).
 Carentan is 20 minutes drive towards the coast with its own inland marina and where an episode from 'The band of brothers' film was filmed.